arcayi/Deep-Live-Cam/README.md

 # iRoopDeepFaceCam
-iRoopDeepFaceCam is based on the original [roop](https://github.com/s0md3v/roop) and builds on top of [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam) which was also based on roop. iRoopDeepFaceCam allows you to make deepfakes with your face via a Live webcam or a video or an image file.
-You can also use OBS virtual camera to act as a webcam. iRoopDeepFaceCam is unique as it can work with one or two source faces.
-It also comes with a 'Mouth Mask' mode that allows the mouth to interact with objects.
+Get ready to dive into a whole new world of fun with iRoopDeepFaceCam!
+This innovative tool, inspired by the original [roop](https://github.com/s0md3v/roop) and [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam), lets you create deep fakes using a live webcam, video, or image file.
+Want to make it even more exciting?
+Use an OBS virtual camera to act as your webcam!

+What sets iRoopDeepFaceCam apart is its ability to work with one or two source faces and target one or two faces in real-time or in any video or image.
+Plus, the unique 'Mouth Mask' feature seamlessly blends the original mouth with the source face, allowing you to interact with objects and make your deep fakes look incredibly realistic.

+But that's not all! iRoopDeepFaceCam also offers face tracking, perfect for keeping the magic alive when two people are on screen or when the scene changes.
+You can deep fake two people simultaneously, watch videos, or live stream with this fantastic feature.
+With all these powerful tools, iRoopDeepFaceCam opens up endless possibilities for creativity and fun.
+Dive in and start creating your own deep fake adventures today!

 ## One face replaced with live webcam

-(watch this video to see how live webcam deepfake works)
+(watch this video to see how live webcam deep fake works)

 ![demo-gif](demo.gif)

+Watch as a live webcam feed transforms into an incredible deep fake before your eyes!
+You’ll see the magic happen in real-time, with the deep fake capturing every detail — even light reflections on the face move naturally, making the transformation look unbelievably lifelike.
+It's not just a deep fake; it's like watching reality blend seamlessly with creativity!

 (Credit: [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam))

 ## Two faces replaced on webcam

-(watch this video to see how Two faces work)
+(watch this video to see how Two faces deep fake work)

 ![DemoTwoFace.gif](DemoTwoFace.gif)

+Why settle for deep faking just one face when you can double the fun?
+With iRoopDeepFaceCam, you can use a source file with one or two faces to deep fake one or two people live on a webcam feed, video, or image.
+Imagine the endless possibilities for creating hilarious and entertaining YouTube videos—you and your partner can transform into anyone you want!

+Take it up a notch by using OBS virtual webcam on livestreams, and watch as you create live deep fakes in real-time.
+There's no extra processing needed, so you can instantly make yourself appear in streams!
+With iRoopDeepFaceCam, the power to create amazing, fun, and engaging content is right at your fingertips.
+The only limit is your imagination!

-## Also supports processing of an image or video file with one or two faces in source image
+## Supports processing of an image or video file with one or two faces plus mouth mask and face tracking on videos

 ![DemoTwoFaceReplace.jpg](DemoTwoFaceReplace.jpg)

+With iRoopDeepFaceCam, you can process an image or video file with one or two faces, using advanced features like face tracking and the mouth mask feature for an ultra-realistic effect.
+Here’s how easy it is to get started: simply choose a source image with the desired face, select a target image or video where you want to replace the face, and hit Start.

-Choose a face (image with desired face) and the target image/video (image/video in which you want to replace the face) and click on `Start`.
-Open file explorer and navigate to the directory you select your output to be in.
-You will find a directory named `<video_title>` where you can see the frames being swapped in realtime.
-Once the processing is done, it will create the output file.
-That's it.
+Then, just open your file explorer and navigate to the directory where you want your output to be saved.
+You'll see a folder named after your video title, where you can watch the frames being swapped in real-time!
+Once the processing is complete, your final output file will be ready to go.
+It's that simple—no complicated steps, just straightforward deep fake magic!

 ## Mouth Mask mode allows you to interact with objects live via webcam, video or image